 Mostly to be provided in subsequent filing.
 In brief, Telesaurus believe that flexibility is reasonable for LMS-M in pursuit of ITS wide area technology, equipment, systems, and services, as well as certain public safety emergency wireless systems and services but only for such purposes, and only after the licensee submits well documented details.
 These should also reasonably show compliance with the practical goals and rules under Part 90 Subpart M and related Orders that promulgated and described these rules, that the LMS-M licensee make good faith attempts when designing and deploying systems to consider and minimize interference to existing Part 15 device systems (the priority rights users in the area of course always retain priority).
+For reasons indicated eleswhere herein, this is premature at this time.

-8. Flexibility" Is Inappropriate for Certain Spectrum Services, Such as LMS-M, or a Public Safety or Other High-Public-Interest Objective such as ITS.
+8. Flexibility" Is Inappropriate for Certain Spectrum Services, Such as LMS-M, That Were Deliberately Created by the FCC to Fulfill a Specific Market Need or a Public Safety or Other High-Public-Interest Objective such as ITS.